matteomasto/Patching_DL/README.md

 **-notebooks:** Jupyter notebooks for the handling of the model, the plotting of figures and assessment of model performance

-I developped the codes during my PhD at the University Grenoble - Alpes, in collaboration with the European Synchrotron Radiation Facility (ESRF) and the ENGAGE programme, partially funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement number 101034267.
+I developped the codes during my PhD at the University Grenoble - Alpes and in the ID01 beamline of the European Synchrotron Radiation Facility (ESRF).
+The PhD is also part of the ENGAGE programme, thus partially funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement number 101034267.